nfsn/easy-le-dns-01/README.md

 This module supports the issuance of wildcard certificates.
 In that case, the filename will have the asterisk replaced with an underscore, e.g.
 `data/_.example.org.pem`.

+If you don't want to save your credentials in the configuration file, you can set the following environment variables instead:

+- `NFSN_API_LOGIN`: Your NearlyFreeSpeech.NET member login
+- `NFSN_API_KEY`: Your NearlyFreeSpeech.NET API key

+You can also choose not to save your API key when prompted, and enter it manually each time.

 ## Stability

 Although it is built on strong fundamentals, this module is brand new.
 There may be some rough edges, bugs, and missing features.
 Please report any issues you find.